 Moonset and Milky Way, Haystack Rock – Cannon Beach, Oregon

 October is getting late into Milky Way season.
-But it’s a great time to get clear skies at the Oregon Coast.
+But it’s a great time to get clear skies on the Oregon Coast.
 The weather can be amazing any time of year on the Oregon Coast.
-But it’s quite common to have a marine layer of clouds just off shore.
+But it’s quite common to have a marine layer of clouds just offshore.
 This marine layer will obscure whatever is at the horizon.
 This can make it difficult to capture the setting Sun or Moon.
-I had been planning to get a Moonset and Milky Way photo all year, and October was going to probably bee my last chance for this year.
+I had been planning to get a Moonset and Milky Way photo all year, and October would probably be my last chance for this year.

-To get this photograph, I wanted to try and get a thin crescent Moon along with the Milky Way.
+I wanted to try and get a thin crescent Moon along with the Milky Way for this photograph.
 I had been at the beach several times this year when the Moon was in the phase I wanted for the photo.
 But the marine layer always prevented me from getting it.
-I knew that I wanted a thin crescent moon, so that it would not drown out the much dimmer Milky Way.
+I knew that I wanted a thin crescent moon so that it would not drown out the much dimmer Milky Way.

-Earlier in this evening, the Moon did compete with the Milky Way.
-But as the Moon neared the horizon, I could see that the atmosphere was going to soak up a great deal of the moonlight.
+Earlier this evening, the Moon did compete with the Milky Way.
+But as the Moon approached the horizon, I could see that the atmosphere was going to soak up a great deal of the moonlight.
 By the time it was at the horizon, it was dim enough I could capture them both without having to composite an image for each – this is a single exposure.
 I didn’t need to use any low-level lighting to illuminate the foreground.
-The City of Cannon Beach has enough light pollution that it easily lit up the face of Haystack Rock.
+The City of Cannon Beach has enough light pollution that it easily lit up Haystack Rock’s face.
 My Sony a7III did a great job of containing the exposure range of the subjects!

 The Milky Way Core had Set

 This photo was taken nearly 30 minutes after the Milky Way Core had set.
-The Moon was nearly 5 minutes from setting, but it’s a much stronger image with the Moon still in view.
-Without it, the warm glow from the moon would be missing, including the long reflection of the beach.
+The Moon was nearly five minutes from setting, but it’s a much stronger image with the Moon still in view.
+Without it, the moon’s warm glow would be missing, including the long reflection of the beach.
 Haystack Rock is a great place to get reflections in the sand.
 The beach sand here always seems to have a sheen of water on it during low tide.
-I suspect there is a spring underneath the beach and fresh water is constantly flowing across the beach to the sea.
+I suspect there is a spring underneath the beach, and fresh water is constantly flowing across the beach to the sea.

 To maximize the Milky Way in this photo, I tipped the camera back and aimed it upwards.
-This combined with the 14mm Sigma created a lot of distortion of the foreground subjects – Haystack Rock and the two spires adjacent to it.
-While some may complain about the rocks looking like they are about to fall over, I like how they point in the direction of the Milky Way.
+This, combined with the 14mm Sigma, created a lot of distortion of the foreground subjects – Haystack Rock and the two spires adjacent to it.
+While some may complain about the rocks looking like they are about to fall over, I like how they point to Milky Way’s direction.

-Photo taken with Sony a7III, Sigma 14mm DG HSM Art at ISO 3200, f/2.4, at 20 seconds.
-It is a single exposure and minimal adjustments were made with Adobe Lightroom.
+The photo was taken with Sony a7III, Sigma 14mm DG HSM Art at ISO 3200, f/2.4, at 20 seconds.
+It is a single exposure, and minimal adjustments were made with Adobe Lightroom.